carpentries-incubator/lesson-gpu-programming/_episodes/01-introduction.md

 # Speed Benefits

-So, GPUs are massively parallel devices that can execute thousands of threads at the same time, providing large performance benefits for their users, but what does this mean in practice?
+So, GPUs are massively parallel devices that can execute thousands of threads at the same time.
+But what does it mean in practice for the user?
+Why anyone would need to use a GPU to compute something that can be easily computed on a CPU?
 We begin with an example: sorting a large array in Python.

 First we need to create an array of random single precision floating point numbers.

 ~~~
 import numpy as np
 size = 4096 * 4096
-input = np.random.random(size)
+input = np.random.random(size).astype(np.float32)
 ~~~
 {: .language-python}